Køge Nord FC: Rishøj Boldklub (2004–2017)

 Due to an increasing amount of discrepancies between the different outdoor and indoor departments, the sport association's football department decided to split from the sports club in 2003 and formed its own separate association football club at an extraordinary general assembly meeting on 15 March 2004 under the name Rishøj Boldklub.
 The new independent club acquired the playing license of the old football department of the sports club, which at that time had just played their third match of the 2004 season in the Zealand FA's regional top league, Zealand Series.
 Although the football department was refounded as an independent football club, the regional football association regarded this as a name changed.

 In the summer of 2008, Jesper »Købmand« Pedersen was hired as manager for the club's best senior team and helped the team get promoted to the Denmark Series during his first season with the team.
 Only one year later, in 2010, the senior men's team reached the 3rd highest football league in Denmark, the Danish 2nd Division by narrowly finishing in the 3rd promotion spot, which happened at the same time as the expulsion of 8 reserve teams after the conclusion of the 2009–10 Danish 2nd Divisions.
 The first team managed to stay in the professional divisions for five seasons as a club with amateur status, before being relegated to Denmark Series in 2015.
-Due to the implementation of a new professional league structure, the size of the two Danish 2nd Divisions was reduced with 25 percent and the numbers of relegation spots were be increased to eleven teams in the summer of 2015.
+Due to the implementation of a new professional league structure, the size of the two Danish 2nd Divisions was reduced with 25 percent and the numbers of relegation spots were increased to eleven teams in the summer of 2015.
 Under the guidance of head coach Thomas Skov, the team narrowly lost the two relegation play-off games in late June 2015 against Middelfart Fodbold due to the away goals rule, when the Funen-based club scored a last-minute reduction goal in the second match.
 In the following season, the East Zealandian football club reached the fourth proper round of the Danish Cup, where they eventually lost their round of 16-match against the Superliga-club, AGF Aarhus, played at Tingbjerg Idrætspark, away from their normal home ground, due to the lack of floodlights required for the television transmission of the cup match in the evening.
 The same month, on 6 October 2015, an artificial pitch situated next to Rishøj Stadium was inaugurated.

 Manager Jesper »Købmand« Pedersen, who returned to the club in January 2017, was sacked following the relegation from the Denmark Series in the 2016/17-season, while the assistant manager, Dennis Danry and player/sporting director Morten Avnskjold resigned shortly thereafter and were replaced by Morten Eskesen as manager and player/director Andreas Granskov, starting 1 July 2017.
 Eskesen came from a position as manager for the league rivals, Karslunde IF Fodbold, who survived the relegation struggles at the expense of Rishøj BK, which had impressed the club's management.